bbauska/JS-Basics-Unlock/README.md

     domain registration in addition to hosting services.

-Picking a domain name is also crucial as it represents your application\'s identity on the web.
+Picking a domain name is also crucial as it represents your application&#39;s identity on the web.
 Keep it short, memorable, and relevant to your application.

 <h3 id="">123.3 Deploying with GitHub Pages</h3>

 GitHub Pages is a convenient and free way to deploy static websites.
-Here\'s how to deploy your application using GitHub Pages:
+Here&#39;s how to deploy your application using GitHub Pages:

-1. Push Your Code to GitHub If you haven\'t already, create a repository for your project and push your code.
+1. Push Your Code to GitHub If you haven&#39;t already, create a repository for your project and push your code.

 2. Enable GitHub Pages:
-In your repository settings, find the GitHub Pages section and select the branch you want to deploy from, usually main or \' gh-pages \* .
+In your repository settings, find the GitHub Pages section and select the branch you want to deploy from, usually main or &#39; gh-pages &#42; .

-3. Configure: If your project doesn\'t reside in the root of the repository, specify the folder.
+3. Configure: If your project doesn&#39;t reside in the root of the repository, specify the folder.

 4. Visit Your Site: Your application will be live at